HistoryThis section has been translated automatically.

-Psoriasis vulgaris and organ transplantation: The 32-year-old patient has been suffering from severe psoriasis vulgaris with generalized integumentary involvement since the age of 20.
-In 2006, due to Goodpasture's syndrome with pulmonary and renal involvement, an allogenic pancreas and kidney transplantation was performed.
-The following immunosuppressive therapy consisted permanently of prednisone 7.5 mg/day, tacrolimus 8.5 mg/day and mycophenolate mofetil 1.0 g/day.
+Psoriasis vulgaris and organ transplantation: The 32-year-old patient has had severe psoriasis vulgaris with generalized integumentary involvement since the age of 20.
+In 2006, an allogeneic pancreas and kidney transplantation was performed due to Goodpasture's syndrome with pulmonary and renal involvement.
+Subsequent immunosuppressive therapy consisted permanently of prednisone 7.5 mg/day, tacrolimus 8.5 mg/day, and mycophenolate mofetil 1.0 g/day.

-- Psoriasis therapy: The psoriasis therapy before organ transplantation (OTX) included in the first years the usual topical therapy approaches with glucocorticoids, dithranol in different concentrations, bath-PUVA, UVB-irradiation.
-Later, due to insufficient response of the local therapy, systemic therapy with fumaric acid esters (FAE) in the usual dosages.
-The FAE had to be discontinued after a few weeks because of intolerable gastrointestinal problems.
-2 years after OTX, a permanent and therapy-resistant significant worsening of the skin condition with a PASI of >25 occurred in spite of sufficiently performed topical therapies.
+Therapy of psoriasis: Psoriasis therapies performed before organ transplantation (OTX) included in the first years the usual topical therapy approaches with glucocorticoids, dithranol in different concentration levels, bath PUVA , UVB irradiations.
+Later, due to insufficient response of local therapy, systemic therapy with fumaric acid esters (FAE) in the usual dosages.
+FAE had to be discontinued after a few weeks due to intolerable gastrointestinal problems.
+2 years after OTX, despite the sufficient topical therapies, there was a permanent and therapy-resistant significant worsening of the skin condition with a PASI of >25.

-- New therapy approach: As no sufficient local therapy options were available, a therapy with Etanercept 2 x 25 mg/week was initiated.
+New therapeutic approach: Since no sufficient local therapy options were available, a therapy with etanercept 2 x 25 mg/week was initiated.
 This resulted in a continuous improvement of the skin condition.
 After 10 months of etanercept therapy, the patient was largely free of symptoms.
-No relevant side effects of the therapy had to be observed under this therapy modality.
+Relevant side effects of the therapy did not have to be observed under this therapy modality.

-- Laboratory: The transplant functions were stable.
-A new tuberculosis screen(Quantiferon-Test; X-ray thorax) was performed without any problems.
+Laboratory: The graft functions were stable.
+A new tuberculosis screen(quantiferon test; chest x-ray) was negative.

-- Comment: Psoriasis therapy in OTX is particularly challenging due to limited therapeutic options (e.g. phototherapy, side effect spectra of antipsoriatric drugs which may affect graft function), interaction of drugs and psoriatic activity (e.g. due to the varying administration of steroids).
+Comment: Psoriasis therapy in OTX is a special challenge, especially because of limited therapy options (e.g. phototherapy, side effect spectra of antipsoriatic drugs, which may affect graft function), interaction of drugs and psoriasis activity are to be expected (e.g. due to alternating administration of steroids).

-- Biologics such as Eternacept (or Adalimumab) represent an effective and tolerable treatment option for OTX patients with severe psoriasis, as far as currently available limited experience allows.
+Biologics such as eternacept (or adalimumab) represent an effective and tolerable therapeutic option for OTX patients with severe psoriasis, as far as can be assessed based on currently available limited experience.

 LiteratureThis section has been translated automatically.

 - Altmeyer P (2007) Dermatogical differential diagnosis.
-The way to clinical diagnosis.
+The path to clinical diagnosis.
 Springer Medizin Verlag, Heidelberg

 - Bernstein S et al (2006) Treatment of mild to moderate psoriasis with Relieva, a Mahonia aquifolium extract- a double-blind, placebo-controlled study.
 Am.J.Ther 14: 121-126